unioslo/harborapi/docs/usage/ext/examples/api-artifacts.md

 The recipe makes use of the built-in rate limiting implemented in [`get_artifact_vulnerabilities`][harborapi.ext.api.get_artifact_vulnerabilities].
 By default, a maximum of 5 requests are sent concurrently, which prevents accidentally performing a DoS attack on your Harbor instance.

 Attempting to fetch too many resources simultaneously can lead to extreme slowdowns and in some cases completely locking up your Harbor instance.
-Experiment with the `batch_size` argument of [`get_artifact_vulnerabilities`][harborapi.ext.api.get_artifact_vulnerabilities] to find the optimal value for your Harbor instance.
+Experiment with the `max_connections` argument of [`get_artifact_vulnerabilities`][harborapi.ext.api.get_artifact_vulnerabilities] to find the optimal value for your Harbor instance.

 ```py
 import asyncio